4d/docs/docs/Concepts/classes.md

 ### Class object

-A class is an object itself, of class "Class".
+A class is an object itself, of "Class" class.
 A class object has the following properties and methods:

 - `name` which must be ECMAScript compliant
 - `superclass` object (optional, null if none)